 This is a course in English syntax.
 Its main goal is to describe the ways in which sentences are formed in current English.
 Its overall purpose is to ensure an understanding of English rules and structure that is active and specific rather than passive and vague.
 This course is required for English and English education majors.
-Prerequisites: ENG 121 and junior or senior standing.
+Prerequisites: ENG 121.
 May not be used as a LIT elective.